Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 If several tasks can move forward in this interleaved way, the system is showing concurrency.

-So the main idea is that concurrency is about handling multiple in-flight activities well.
+So the main idea is that concurrency is about structuring and managing overlapping progress.

 Parallelism is when multiple tasks are actually executing at the same time.
-In practice, this usually depends on multiple CPU cores or multiple execution units.
+In practice, this usually depends on multiple CPU cores, workers, or execution units.

 For example: